 - 1. The distance between helmsmen's eyes and mirror head should not exceed 1 m ...
 1.2 m. - 2.
 To get a picture with upright figures as required by the maritime authorities the location of the mirror head should be in ship's ahead direction of the helmsman's position. - 3.
 The recommended hight above eye level of the reflection mirror is about 10 cm. - 4.
-There are no insulating glass panes in all reflection tubes to avoid condensation caused by the temperature difference between wheelhouse inside and compass deck. - To prevent water from comming into the wheelhouse the reflection tube was extended so that it exceeds the compass deck level by about 70mm.
+There are no insulating glass panes in all reflection tubes to avoid condensation caused by the temperature difference between wheelhouse inside and compass deck. - To prevent water from deck comming into the wheelhouse the reflection tube was extended so that it exceeds the compass deck level by about 70mm.
 If water should get into the binnacle column in which ever way clearances in the binnacle base allow the water to flow out again.
 Therfore please do not seal the binnacle base against the compass deck! - 5.
 The vertical axles of reflection tube and binnacle column have to be parallel to ensure line up of optical components and to grant a symmetric reflection image. - 6.
-If a higher foundation is necessary to reach a suitable iron safe distance of the magnetic compass, then the reflection tube has to be weather protected by an protective tube.
+If a higher foundation is necessary to reach a suitable iron safe distance of the magnetic compass, then the reflection tube has to be weather protected by an protective tube to the sides.
 Use only amagnetic material for this. - 7.
-In case of long reflection tubes (or lead-in tubes), especially if the compass binnacle stands on a higher foundation, it may be necessary that a lens is installed inside this tube.
-This is visible by a flap marked "Revision Flap for Lens" which allows access to the lens.
-This flap should be free for service.
-Therefore if a protective cover is installed outside the reflection tube this has to have a flap, too, at the same position of the revision flap for lens.
-Its size should be not less 700 mm in height.
-The position of the lens and of the flaps cannot be stated generally, this depends on the length of the reflection tube.
-If it is necessary to know the location before delivery of the binnacle the yard should return the relevant data to Cassens & Plath to calculate the reflection tube (C&P issues a Questionnaire with the required data).
-The revision cover for lens is orientated to ship's aft.
-Additionally the ahead direction of the reflection tube is marked. - 8.
-The flange of the reflection tube should be installed on the upper surface of the foundation when installed and not on the compass deck below of it. - 9.
-Horizontal optical by-passes are horizontal optical channels.
-These should be installed between wheelhouse roof resp. deck beams and ceiling.
+The flange of the reflection tube should be installed to the upper surface (from below) of the foundation. - 8.
+Optional: horizontal optical by-passes are horizontal optical channels.
+These should be installed between wheelhuse roof resp. deck beams and ceiling.
 Special instructions are attached to the delivery.